pinax/pinax-testimonials/README.md

 Django Web Framework.
 It is an ecosystem of reusable Django apps, themes, and starter project templates.

-This app is part of the Pinax ecosystem and designed for use both with and independently of other Pinax apps.
+This app is part of the Pinax ecosystem and is designed for use both with and independently of other Pinax apps.

 ## pinax-testimonials